Dominikwigh/coffee-shop/README.md

 ### Products & Customer reviews
 * Using a Bootstrap grid, the products are set out in rows with each product aligned to a card.
-Each card provides brief info on the product, and the user is able to find out more buy clicking on th eproduct image.
+Each card provides brief info on the product, and the user is able to find out more buy clicking on the product image.
 ![Product](documentation/productpage.png)
 * Clicking through provides more information on the specific product with options to add the item to their bag or update quantity.
-This page also promotes feedback from users through Customer Reviews.
+This page also promotes feedback from users through customer reviews.
 Only users who are registered can leave a review so there is a handy link to encourage this feature.
 Reviews are published immediately to provide a feeling of success to the user.
-The business assess reviews regularly to ensure there is nothing inflammatory - at which point they could be deleted through Django Admin.
+The business assess reviews regularly to ensure there is nothing inflammatory - at which point they could be deleted through django admin.
 (The Reviews feature is the second of the three oginal models).
 ![Review](documentation/review.png)

 ### Shopping Bag